Introduction to Access Control (v4)

 Challenge - Response

 The user might provide proof of this rightful usage by providing a secret that only the access requester and the access supplier know, like a secret code or a password.
 The underlying mechanism is called Challenge-Response.
 The Access Supplier challenges the Access Requester to prove his or her identity, and the subject will have to respond in the way the Access Supplier expects.
-The simplest way to do challenge-response is by asking for a password or pin-code.
-The CAPTCHA feature on many websites is also a form of challenge-response: prove that you are a human being.4
+The simplest way to do a challenge-response is by asking for a password or pin-code.
+But also, the CAPTCHA feature on many websites is a form of challenge-response: prove that you are a human being.
+4

 Knowledge – Possession - Being

 But other than a CAPTCHA challenge, a known secret can be shared.
-It may not be sufficient to assure the rightful access because by sharing a password or by finding a password lying around (on a post-it note, for instance), others may pretend to be the rightful owner.
+It may not be sufficient to assure the rightful access because by sharing a password or by finding a password lying around (on a piece of paper, for instance), others may pretend to be the rightful owner.
 This weakness of the known-secret model means that the trust level of an access requester who uses just a password may not be sufficient for some applications.

 After identification and even authentication, there is a degree of uncertainty in identifying the rightful owner, which should result in further evaluation of the level of access.
 A low level of confidence may be enough to give access to public information, but it will probably be insufficient to provide access to classified information.